tspears1/github-100/README.md

 Framer Motion was used to manage most of the motion on the site.
 I wanted the movement to be informative and provide visual feedback to the user.
 I also wanted it to create a delightful experience that would make the site feel more alive and fluid.

 ### Testing
+- Unit tests were written using Vitest specifically to test all formatters and services.
+- Axe was used to run an accessibility audit on the site to ensure that it was as accessible as possible.
+- Lighthouse was used to run a performance audit on the site to ensure that it was as performant as possible and met the Core Web Vitals standards.

 ### Typing
 JSDoc was used for typing with the aim of being as self-documenting as possible and create better IDE intellisense and type checking.